cs411-alawini/sp25-cs411-team065-Good/doc/database_design.md

 ##### Explanation

 We ultimately chose to use this composite index.
 Beside the benefit of indexing Hotel.rating, it also provides the covering index lookup for name, so the executor does not have the need to accessing the primary B+ tree, improving the efficiency.

----

-## Part 4: Appendix

-### 4.1 Database Deployment Screenshot
-- Screenshot of terminal showing database creation locally or on GCP